-Corporate manslaughter legislation has prompted many HR departments who have previously had little or no dealings with driver training to look into what is needed and how Fleet Training companies like Beyond Driving can help.
+Corporate manslaughter legislation has prompted many HR departments who have previously had little or no dealings with driver training to look into what is needed.
+We’ll also explain how Fleet Training companies like Beyond Driving can help.

 The principle at issue here is that if a company’s Health & Safety regime for employees who drive at work is not up to standard, the company (not including individuals) can be prosecuted if a death occurs.
 Companies have a duty of care to their employees and to other road users for Health & Safety breaches.
 Individual road traffic offenses will still be the responsibility of the driver, though inadequate training for work related driving may bring these within the duty of care of the company.